 Where is the microphone plugged into a computer?

-On a laptop computer, the microphone is plugged into the microphone port found on the front or side of the laptop.
+On laptop computers, the microphone is plugged into the microphone port found on the front or side of the laptop.

-More advanced microphones, like the Yeti microphone pictured above, connect to the computer using USB.
+More advanced microphones, like the Yeti microphone pictured above, connect to the computer using USB (universal serial bus).

 The microphone port is usually marked with an icon of a microphone, as pictured.
 The port may also be labeled "mic."
 If the port connectors are color-coded, the pink connector is usually the microphone port.
 See our sound card page for further information about these ports for desktop computers.
 For a full listing of computer-related symbols, see: What are the most common symbols used by computers?